-Legal liability may occur due to events such as market downturn and could adversely affect the Nomura Group's business, financial condition and results of operations
+Legal liability related to the Nomura Group's business may occur and could adversely affect the Nomura Group's business, financial condition and results of operations

 During a prolonged market downturn or upon the occurrence of an event that adversely affects one of the markets which the Nomura Group operates in, the Nomura Group may be exposed to an increase in claims or significant litigation against the Nomura Group.
 The cost of defending such claims or litigation may be substantial and the Nomura Group's involvement in litigation may damage its reputation.
-For example, during the fiscal year ended 31 March 2022, approximately $\frac{1}{2}62.0$ billion related to legacy transactions in the U.S. from before the global financial crisis (2007 - 2008) was recognised including legal expenses as well as certain transactions intended to mitigate future losses.
+For example, during the year ended 31 March 2022, approximately ± 62.0 billion related to legacy transactions in the U.S. from before the global financial crisis (2007 - 2008) was recognised including legal expenses as well as certain transactions intended to mitigate future losses.
 In addition, even legal transactions might be subject to adverse public reaction according to the particular details of such transactions.
+Furthermore, regulatory and market expectations regarding sustainability, including climate change, in each country continue to evolve rapidly and generate conflicting views and approaches.
+As a result, the Nomura Group's efforts toward sustainability, including participation in voluntary initiatives, may be perceived negatively by some stakeholders, potentially resulting in litigation or administrative penalties.
 These risks may be difficult to assess or quantify and their existence and magnitude may remain unknown for substantial periods of time.